-Religion reporting is more complicated than ever because of the vast amount of information available to reporters through experts, Web sites, polls, books, advocacy groups, public relations agencies, research reports and more.
-Most of this information is instantly accessible through the Internet, but not all of it is reliable.
+Religion reporting is more complicated than ever because of the vast amount of information available to reporters through experts, websites, polls, books, advocacy groups, public relations agencies, research reports and more.
+Most of this information is instantly accessible online, but not all of it is reliable.
 What’s more, faith groups have gotten more sophisticated about pushing their interests, so reporters often end up with conflicting information.